Sprouston: History

 The earliest mention of this parish in an authentic document is in the foundation charter of Selkirk of 1114 and it is also mentioned in the charter given to Kelso Abbey in 1128.
 Sprouston was given as part of the dowry of Margaret de Scotland, illegitimate daughter of William the Lion and passed to her son William de Vesci.
 It was in the Lempitlaw family before being granted by Robert I of Scotland to William Francis, whose family held it until the 15th century when it passed to the Douglas family.
 Sprouston was in the hands of the Hamilton family in the sixteenth century.
+In 1554, the grange farm of Kelso Abbey at Sprouston was burnt by Robin Ker, a Scottish rebel who was based at Wark Castle in England.

-Sprouston Kirk, completed in 1781, is a replica of an older (12th Century) building which was sited nearby.
+Sprouston Kirk, completed in 1781, is a replica of an older (12th century) building which was sited nearby.
 The original parish of Sprouston, in the 18th century, belonged to the Duke of Roxburghe, whose seat is at Floors Castle.
 The Kirk is known locally as "The Sweet Pea Kirk", a reference to an event commemorated in Henry Donald's book 'A Bunch of Sweet Peas', which tells the story of the Reverend Denholm Fraser and his wife, who took 3rd and 1st place respectively in the 1911 Daily Mail Sweet Pea Competition.
 Fraser used the prize money to build the chancel for Sprouston Kirk.
 In 2011, to mark the centenary, the village held a three-day 'Sweet Pea Festival'.